briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

     1. _(1)_ As used in this section:

-        1. _(A)_ “Age verification.”
+        1. _(A)_ "Age verification."
 A service provided by an independent third party (other than a manufacturer, producer, distributor, wholesaler, or retailer of cigarettes, other tobacco products, alternative nicotine products, or papers used to roll cigarettes) that compares information